 Paint with anti-mould products

 Unbeknown to most people is the fact that anti-mould products exist and just how useful they are in preventing the decline of your bathroom walls and ceiling.
 Anti-mould paint, for example, works in such a way that it creates a surface with condensation repelling abilities.
-If you choose to go down this road, though, you should know that the paint is not actually waterproof and it won’t offer any meaning protection against water damage if the ceiling and wall are constantly exposed to excessive water.
+If you choose to go down this road, though, you should know that the paint is not actually waterproof and it won’t offer any meaningful protection against water damage if the ceiling and wall are constantly exposed to excessive water.

 Consider cladding your ceiling